4 How unconscious negativity stops the ego from surrendering

 At that point, this greater intelligence takes over our lives, allowing the ego to flow and become flexible.
 We can relax, permeated with the knowledge, pleasure and power of our true spiritual being.
 Everything we do, no matter how mundane, can now be infused with the Real Self which operates freely, on its own.
 We won’t need any effort to contact our Real Self, as there will no longer be fear or resistance to overcome.
 The more this takes place—we let go and merge with our Real Self—the more we will feel replenished.

 What stops all this from happening are the inner obstructions our ego is not willing to remove.
 To whatever extent this is the case, life dries out and death creeps in.
 When we become completely dried out, physical death is the natural end result.
 So the cause of death?
 The separation of our own ego-self from our deeper, greater self.

 Ready to go a step further?
-Let’s look more closely at the reasons we’re so frightened of the very thing that gives us life.
+Let’s look more closely at the reasons that the very thing that gives us life frightens us so.
 Why do we react the way we do, believing connection with the source of all life will annihilate us?
-Why do we insist on believing—either consciously or blindly—the kind of enlivening experiences we’re talking about are dangerous?
+What makes us insist on believing—either consciously or blindly—the kind of enlivening experiences we’re talking about are dangerous?
 Why do we refuse to abandon control through our ego, and immerse ourselves in a vast sea of eternal consciousness and divine laws?
 Why do we stop ourselves and hinder all this?

 It’s puzzling, right?
 In various other lectures, we’ve already pried open the lid on this a bit, and discovered some of the reasons—pseudo-reasons, really—we think have to protect ourselves from the exact thing that makes us alive and bright with well-being.
 We’ve looked at the shortsighted, wrong conclusions and defeatism that makes people so destructive we’d rather give up our life than “give in,” or at least that’s how it seems to us.